 Translation: Fewer people around, giving you a semi-private vibe

-Public Beach Access: On Google Map they are marked as Access Point #12 and #13 from Beach Road.
-The #12 is closer to a few facilities like the bike rent shop
+Public Beach Access: On Google Maps, they are marked as Access Points #12 and #13 from Beach Road.
+The #12 is closer to a few facilities like the bike rental shop

 Eating facilities: You can grab a bite at Captain Curt’s Crab & Oyster Bar, down some cocktails at Daiquiri Deck, or get fresh seafood at Big Water Fish Market to take back with you to your vacation rental.
 You cannot have Barbecue Grills here, but you can head up to Siesta Beach where they have pavilions with the grills.

-Nearby restaurant: Captain Curt’s Crab & Oyster Bar is one of the closest restaurant, famous for its yummy seafood.
+Nearby restaurant: Captain Curt’s Crab & Oyster Bar is one of the closest restaurants, famous for its yummy seafood.

 Cycling accessible: bike racks exist on both access points

-It’s a nesting habitat, with the environmental conservation involved.
+It’s a nesting habitat, with environmental conservation involved.